-- 10.4.9.1 Testing of CAE and processing are performed at the same time. - 10.4.9.2 A test impression is applied to a non-porous surface and put into the tank in an easily-monitored position with the questioned surface. - 10.4.9.3 When the development of the control test is complete, the questioned surface is also finished.
-Positive results are indicated by development of a white impression. - 10.4.9.4 The area surrounding the intentionally deposited impression shall - 10.4.9.5 Results of control tests shall be documented on control tests work sheet.
+- 10.4.10.1 Testing of CAE and processing are performed at the same time. - 10.4.10.2 A test impression is applied to a non-porous surface and put into the tank in an easily-monitored position with the questioned surface. - 10.4.10.3 When the development of the control test is complete, the questioned surface is also finished.
+Positive results are indicated by development of a white impression. - 10.4.10.4 The area surrounding the intentionally deposited impression shall serve as a negative control. - 10.4.10.5 Results of control tests shall be documented on control tests work sheet.